shahkashani/fieriframes/README.md

 This bot is powered by another terrible library I wrote, called [stills](https://github.com/shahkashani/stills).

+If you just wanna generate stills, all you need is this repo and some videos.
+So keep reading.

-To change the way the stills generator works, you're really going to have to change the `stills` engine.
-So these instructions will show you how to pull down that repo and link things up locally so you dev on both the `fieriframes` bot (which, again, does nothing) and the underlying engine.
+If you wanna change the way the stills generator works, you're really going to have to change the `stills` engine.
+The instructions in [CONTRIBUTING](./CONTRIBUTING.md) will show you how to set all of that up.

 # How do I generate a still?